London 2012: Michael Jamieson’s superb swimming silver rounds off terrific day for University of Bath sport

 It’s gold and a piece of history for Heather and Helen

-There disappointment for Stacey Tadd in the women’s 200m breaststroke heats and Chris Walker-Hebborn in the men’s 200m backstroke as neither progressed to the semis.
+There was disappointment for Stacey Tadd in the women’s 200m breaststroke heats and Chris Walker-Hebborn in the men’s 200m backstroke as neither progressed to the semis.

 Sponsors